aidengilmartin/reference-tool/README.md

 # Reference Tool
-A simple no frills referencing tool.
+A simple no frills website referencing tool.

 Currently only supports the Bangor variant of the Harvard referencing format.
-Formatting is based off the official referencing guide supplied by Bangor University.
+Formatting is based off the examples in the official referencing guide supplied by Bangor University.

 [Link to referencing guide](https://www.bangor.ac.uk/library/help/documents/harvardreferencingguide.pdf)